 The Ask Rayceen Show on Facebook, Instagram, and Twitter.

 To further explore the extraordinary life and career of Rayceen Pendarvis, click below.

-Chief among the many charitable causes were the annual J.E.R.R.Y parties.
-Pendarvis and several personal friends collectively hosted a shared birthday fundraiser and donated all proceeds to the Wanda Alston House Foundation – a non-profit organization dedicated to addressing the needs of LGBT youth.
+Chief among the many charitable causes were the annual J.E.R.R.Y. parties.
+Pendarvis and several personal friends collectively organized a shared birthday fundraiser and donated all proceeds to several charities, including the Wanda Alston House Foundation – a non-profit organization dedicated to addressing the needs of LGBT youth.
 During the 2015 event, the birthday boys were able to raise $1,000.00 dollars in one night alone.
-Pendarvis looks back at the many charitable events and reflects stating, "God has given me in this lifetime another set of brothers.
+Pendarvis looks back at many of the charitable events and reflects by stating, "God has given me in this lifetime another set of brothers.
 I am so blessed to be able to do so much with them.”

-Below you will find a wonderful look back at the annual festivities of the J.E.R.R.Y. fundraisers.
+Below you will find a wonderful look back at the annual festivities of the J.E.R.R.Y. fundraisers and other charitable events.

 On January 8, 2011, Rayceen Pendarvis, Jamil Fletcher, and Yarde' Noir came together to host their very first combined birthday fundraiser, officially titled “SPOTLIGHT”.
 The festive celebration was held at The Library Bar & Grill and featured several performers including, Tony “And I Thank You” Nelson, Jasmine Blue, Karen CoverGIRL, Brian Watson, Nikolas Marce' Noir, Maurice Thompson, and others.
 Guests in attendance included Xavier Cole, H. Nelson Cromwell III, Abdur-Rahim Briggs, Julius Prince, Domanique Shappelle, and many others.
 Proceeds from the event were donated to Transgender Health Empowerment, Inc. To view a special collection of photos from the event, click the photo gallery below.